 We believe that a reasonable interpretation of animal dignity means that the interests of all sentient animals are taken into account.
 This belief has a long tradition.
 In 1789, the British philosopher Jeremy Bentham stated that sentience should be the determining factor when considering a living being from a moral standpoint.
 According to Bentham, criteria such as intelligence or the ability to speak are irrelevant for the moral status of a being.
 Not all humans are able to count, or to philosophise about morality, but all are capable of experiencing happiness and suffering.
 For this reason, we believe that people should be treated equally.
 Non-human animals are also able to have a subjective experience of life.

 This principle of equal consideration of interests should be extended to non-human animals.
 It is ethically problematic to ignore the interests of a living being simply on the basis of its species.
-This does not mean that all animals should be treated equally – interests that do not exist do not need to be considered.
+This does not mean that all animals should be treated equally to humans – interests that do not exist do not need to be considered.
 For example, a chimpanzee has no interest in taking part in a public referendum.
 There is therefore no reason to stand up for their political rights.
 However, where comparable interests exist, these should be taken into consideration equally.
 At the very least, this means that the physical and mental integrity of all sentient animals must be protected.